 Students in Years 8-12 are invited to join the San Sisto Greenies.
 The Greenies aim to raise awareness in the college community of environmental issues and to ‘make a difference’ to our college and local environment.
 This group gets involved in projects like Clean Up Australia Day and the college herb garden, is exploring links with a local landcare group, and regularly presents environmental messages on college assembly.

 Mondays at lunch time

-San Sisto hosts an annual Justice Breakfast to which students and staff from other high schools are invited.
+San Sisto hosts an annual Justice event to which students and staff from other high schools are invited.
 A guest speaker is invited to address a particular social justice issue.
 Students in Years 11 and 12 organise and host this breakfast.

 Students in Years 8-12 can belong to the Social Justice Group.
 The focus of this group is on raising awareness in the college community of social justice issues e.g. the disparity in wealth between the developing and developed nations, the relationship between Indigenous and non-Indigenous Australia, people trafficking, child slavery.
 This group also supports the work of St Vincent de Paul, raising money for needy people in the local community, and the Benenson Society, working on behalf of prisoners of conscience.

 Wednesdays at lunch time